JOHNNYMACONNY/ybf-studio/docs/ux_audit_report.md

 ## Executive Summary

-The 3D Spline background system has been successfully implemented across the AudioServiceApp.
+The 3D Spline background system has been successfully implemented across the YBF Studio.
 The implementation follows the planned architecture and includes proper error handling, loading states, and fallback mechanisms.
 However, there are some minor issues that need attention.

 ## ✅ Successfully Implemented Features